 |Distance||286 miles (461 km)|

-Coaches from London to Dublin cover the 286 miles (461 km) long trip with our travel partners like Eurolines Switzerland or National Express.
+Coaches from London to Dublin cover the 286 miles (461 km) long trip with our travel partners like Infobus or Eurolines Switzerland.
 There are direct coach services available.
-Travellers depart most frequently from London Victoria and arrive in Dublin, Merrion Square.
+Travellers depart most frequently from London Victoria and arrive in Dublin, Dublin Airport.

 National Express is the leading coach operator for routes throughout the United Kingdom, operating over 550 coaches a day and serving over 900 destinations across the country.
 National Express even offers routes to and from major UK airports like Heathrow, Gatwick, Stansted, Luton and Bristol 24 hours a day at affordable prices for the budget traveller in mind.
 All National Express coaches are air-conditioned and provide free WiFi and onboard entertainment.
 Most coaches are equipped with seat belts and power outlets in each seat, so you can charge your phone or laptop during a long journey.
 You can select between three ticket types for the London - Dublin coach: Restricted Fare, Standard Fare, and Fully Flexible Fare.
 Refundable tickets provide more flexibility than other ticket options, meaning you can cancel or change your ticket easily, should you need to.